Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Introduction

-In this paper, we propose a decentralized switching-reference voltage control for distribution systems with AI-training data centers.
-The key idea is to exploit the structured switching dynamics of such loads to reduce worst-case voltage deviations with minimal control effort.
-We first characterize the two-mode structure of large-scale AI training workloads, and then design a switching-reference droop controller that aligns the voltage reference with the dominant operating level of the data center load.
-On this basis, we establish conditions for voltage convergence and characterize when voltage reference placement can effectively reduce voltage deviations.
-We further develop a rule for switching voltage references based solely on local voltage measurements, enabling simple local implementation while significantly reducing control effort.
-Case studies demonstrate that the proposed approach substantially reduces voltage deviations and reactive power control effort compared with conventional fixed-reference droop control.
-It remains effective under multiple data centers and data-center-level load smoothing, without the need for extensive coordination.
+The proposed solution is to exploit the structured switching dynamics of AI training loads in the design of a decentralized switching-reference voltage controller for distribution systems.
+The key idea is to proactively switch the control references to prepare for possible abrupt load increases or decreases, rather than relying solely on reflexive actions after voltage deviations have already occurred.
+More concretely, rather than trying to drive the voltage to the nominal operating point, we dynamically choose more suitable voltage references.
+To this end, we first characterize the two-phase structure of large-scale AI training workloads, and then design a switching-reference droop controller that aligns the voltage reference with the current phase of the data center load.
+On this basis, we establish conditions for voltage convergence, and show how to choose the reference levels to cancel the phase-induced disturbance and place the bias to minimize the worst-case voltage deviation.
+Further, we develop a rule for switching voltage references based solely on local voltage measurements, enabling simple local implementation while significantly reducing control effort.
+Unlike centralized or coordinated schemes, the controller requires no communication between buses.
+The analysis further extends to a practical implementation with deadband and action saturation.
+Case studies with real data show that the proposed approach substantially reduces voltage violations and control effort compared with conventional fixed-reference droop control.
+It applies to multiple data centers, generalizes across diverse AI training power traces, and is compatible with internal data center load smoothing.